jaundice/VirusModel/README.md

 * Asthma 5.4m / 200K very severe
 * Autoimmune disorders 4m
 * Diabetes 3.9m
-* Cancer 2.9m ? (from data some will have recovered still at risk?)
+* Cancer 2.9m ? (from data some will have recovered.
+Still at extra risk?)

 ## Health Service breakdown